angbury/PuyoPuyo-Test/README.md

-# PuyoPuyo-Test
+# PUYOLESS
-PUYOLESS: game created as a test.
+Game created as a test.